 How Bellevue International School Began

-How Kirkland International Community School, Lake Washington S.D., Began
+How Kirkland International Community School (ICS) Began

 How Marysville Arts & Technology H.S.
 Began